-1. Get in and out of the grocery store efficiently by using this organized grocery list.
+1. Get in and out of the grocery store efficiently using this organized grocery list.
 The list places items in aisle sections to provide fast shopping and easily delegate the chore to family members.
 Learn more about the Supper Sanity Grocery List on the Shop Page.

 2. Buy what you need at the store.
 Place the grocery list on the fridge and check off depleted items.

 3. Meal prepping will save time and sanity by making key ingredients ahead when you have time: overnight oats, roast chicken, and brown rice, to name a few.

 4. Make dinner decisions quickly by making a list of favorite meals for fast reference and avoiding dinner time rut.
 What’s for Dinner?

 5. Choose one day to meal plan every week and do it in the kitchen so you can quickly check inventory and cookbooks.

 Stay on Budget

 - Plan meals from the items you have on hand.
 Use the Supper Sanity Weekly Meal Planner.
-Learn more on the Shop page
+Learn more on 10 Tips to Save Money on Groceries.

 - Check out the sales at the grocery store to help decide on menu ideas.